Get insider access

 Sony HT-X8500

 The Sony HT-X8500 is a 2.1 setup that's better for movies than the 2.0 setup Bose TV Speaker.
-Even though it doesn't get much louder than the Bose, the Sony has significantly better stereo dynamics.
-Its surround performance is better and it supports Atmos, which is great if you watch a lot of movies.
-The Sony also has EQ presets, its HDMI ARC and HDMI In ports support all common audio formats, and it supports DTS via Optical.
+The Sony's surround performance is better and it supports Atmos, which is great if you watch a lot of movies.
+It also has EQ presets, its HDMI ARC and HDMI In ports support all common audio formats, and it supports DTS via Optical.
 It even supports eARC.
 However, the Bose feels better built, its sound profile is better balanced and neutral, and it's more compact overall, which some users may prefer.

 Sony HT-S200F